jonlake5/miq-phpipam/README.md

 ## Requirements

 - The description of your Subnet in phpIPAM must match  the vlan value in manageIQ provisioning variable (see below)
-- Do not have duplicate Subnet description in ManageIQ
+- Do not have duplicate Subnet descriptions in ManageIQ

 The logic this follows is:
 - Get all sections in phpIPAM